KodeWorker/Python-Design-Patterns/readme.md

         .                                   .
     for each view in views                  .
         v.update()                      model.getState()

+- The subject is the "keeper" of the data model/business logic.
+- Delegate all "view" functionality to decoupled and distinct Observer objects, which register themselves with the Subject.
+- When the Subject changes, it broadcasts to all registered Observers.

 - Observer is unidirectional, v.s.
 Controller in MVC pattern is bidirectional
 - It encapsulates the core component of the Subject